Delta communities give Agip 14-day ultimatum to sign MoU - New Telegraph

 The letter by the Chairman, Chief Godday Igorigo, Secretary, Rev. Richman Idisi, and others lamented that the MoU the company had with the various communities under the Cluster had “expired for several years and were not renewed under the guise of migrating to a GMoU that will be a legal document to regulate the relation between your company and the host and transit communities”.

-“On different occasions, the individual communities and now the Cluster have held meetings with your company on-demand where we presented Wish List from the various communities and particularly highlighted the need to sit a gas turbine in Irri that will provide electricity to the teeming communities impacted and affected by your companies operation but all these were swept under the carpet.”
+“On different occasions, the individual communities and now the Cluster have held meetings with your company on-demand where we presented Wish List from thevariouscommunitiesand particularly highlighted the need to sit a gas turbine in Irri that